threatcode/threat-ci-pipeline/README.md

 ### Skipping the whole pipeline on push

-There may be reasons to skip the whole pipeline for a `git push`, for example when you are adding `salsa-ci.yml` to hundreds of repositories or doing other mass-changes.
+There may be reasons to skip the whole pipeline for a `git push`, for example when you are adding `salsa-ci.yml` to hundreds of repositories or doing other mass changes.

 You can achieve this in two ways: